Skip to content

 Manufacturing History of AFFF

-Prior to 2002, many fluorosurfactants used in AFFF were PFOS-based, which resulted in AFFF that contained PFOS and precursors compounds that could form into PFOS, PFOA and other PFAS of concern.
+Prior to 2002, many fluorosurfactants used in AFFF were PFOS-based, which resulted in AFFF that contained PFOS and precursors compounds that could transform into PFOS, PFOA and other PFAS of concern.
 During that time, AFFFs based on long-chain fluorotelomers were also available.
 After 3M, Inc.’s announcement to phase out manufacturing of PFOS-based products in 2000, the primary supply of AFFF became fluorotelomer-based.
-Over the last several years, manufacturers of fluorotelomer AFFF have been replacing long-chain fluorosurfactants with short-chain fluorosurfactants.
+By 2015, manufacturers of fluorotelomer AFFF replaced long-chain fluorosurfactants with short-chain fluorosurfactants.
 The PFAS in current fluorotelomer-based AFFF are shorter chain molecules and are suspected to be less toxic.
-Telomer-based AFFF does not contain PFOS, but may contain trace amounts of PFOA.
+Telomer-based AFFF does not contain PFOS, but may contain trace amounts of PFOA and can break down into other PFAS.

-Throughout Alaska, DEC has identified PFOS and PFOA contamination that is above cleanup levels and associated with releases of AFFF.
+Throughout Alaska, DEC has identified PFAS contamination that is above cleanup levels and associated with releases of AFFF.
 Releases may have occurred at firefighting training locations, AFFF storage tanks and transport lines, accident/emergency response sites, and near facilities (e.g., aircraft hangars) with AFFF fire suppression systems.

 If you or your agency would like to conduct groundwater sampling for these chemicals or if your records indicate your facility may have experienced AFFF leaks, spills, or releases to the environment, please contact the DEC Contaminated Sites Program at 907-465-5250.